Tuition & Fees

 Tuition: $51,264, including Health & Technology Fees (2017-2018)

-Summer courses between academic years may be of interest to some graduate students as electives.
-Scholarships from the School of Architecture do not apply to these summer courses and so tuition would be based on a per credit rate, $589 per credit hour (Summer 2015).
+Summer courses between academic years may be required of or of interest to some students.
+Scholarships from the School of Architecture do not apply to these summer courses and so tuition would be based on a per credit rate, $705 for 2017.

 All students enrolled at the University of Notre Dame are required to provide proof of insurance (which is valid for care locally) or to purchase the University-sponsored health insurance plan for the entirety of their time at the University.